9th8/up-to-date-real-world-haskell/18-monad-transformers.md

-Because several of the `mtl` type classes use functional dependencies, some of our instance declarations require us to considerably relax GHC\'s usual strict type checking rules.
+Because several of the `mtl` type classes use functional dependencies, some of our instance declarations require us to considerably relax GHC's usual strict type checking rules.
 (If we were to forget any of these directives, the compiler would helpfully advise us which ones we needed in its error messages.)